AMES Type 80: Plan Ahead

 In the new environment, air defences were simply not useful.
 Even if they worked perfectly and every enemy bomber was shot down, the country would be destroyed by missiles anyway.
 The only defence was deterrence, so it was absolutely essential that the V bomber fleet be given enough warning to launch into their holding areas safe from attack.
 After discussions with the US, it was agreed to build a BMEWS radar in the UK, giving the bombers enough warning to launch.

-There was considerable debate on whether there was a need for manned interceptors at all, but a scenario emerged that led to their requirement.
+There was considerable debate on whether there was a need for crewed interceptors at all, but a scenario emerged that led to their requirement.
 If the Soviets flew aircraft far offshore and jammed the BMEWS radar, they could force the RAF to launch the V bombers to staging areas while the threat was investigated.
 If they repeated this exercise, they could wear out the aircraft and crews.
-In this scenario, the main purpose for manned fighters would be to shoot down jammer aircraft, which could fly outside the range of SAMs.
+In this scenario, the main purpose for crewed fighters would be to shoot down jammer aircraft, which could fly outside the range of SAMs.
 There was no need to defend anything outside the immediate area of the BMEWS and V force airfields.

 As the cost/benefit ratio of a nationwide air defence system was limited in the age of missiles, Plan Ahead was repeatedly scaled back.
 It was eventually merged with civilian air traffic control and reemerged as the Linesman/Mediator system.
 The goal of the new system was to provide guaranteed detection of an actual attack, as opposed to spoofing by jammers.
 Any such attack would trigger the V force to launch.